CrayLabs/SmartSim/doc/model.rst

 When specifying a TF function using ``Model.add_function()``, the following arguments are offered:

-- name (str): key to store function under
+- name (str): key to store function under.
-- function (str, optional): TorchScript function code
+- function (t.Optional[str] = None): TorchScript function code.
-- device (str, optional): device for script execution, defaults to “CPU”
+- device (t.Literal["CPU", "GPU"] = "CPU"): device for script execution, defaults to “CPU”.
-- devices_per_node (int): The number of GPU devices available on the host.
+- devices_per_node (int = 1): The number of GPU devices available on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.
-- first_device (int): The first GPU device to use on the host.
+- first_device (int = 0): The first GPU device to use on the host.
 This parameter only applies to GPU devices and will be ignored if device is specified as CPU.

 Example: Loading a TensorFlow Function to the Model
 ---------------------------------------------------